 This is a big one: if you don’t understand the rules of the road, you’ll find driving 10x more difficult.
 After all, you’ve got to know what you’re supposed to be doing in order to actually do it!
 Okay, so no learner driver is going to know every single rule out there, but the more you do know—about road signs, road markings and traffic signals—the better.

 - Study, study, study.
 Unfortunately, there’s no shortcut to learning theory, so you’re going to have to suck it up and revise.
-Thankfully, we’ve got a great list of resources that’ll help you get to grips with the rules of the road.
+Thankfully, we’ve got a great list of resources that’ll help you get to grips with the rules of the road; or while you’re here, the official DVSA handbook or the AA theory test book are 2 great options.

 - Don’t compartmentalise.
 It’s easy to think of driving theory as a separate component to actually driving, but that’s not going to be of any benefit in the long run.
 Everything you learn is stuff that you need to know when you’re physically on the roads.
 If you’re one of those people who learns best by rote, that’s fine—but always make sure you can apply your knowledge to real-life scenarios as well.